pfdubois/BridgeBidding/source/Opening.rst

 The opening bids from 2♦ through 5♦ are :term:`preemptive`.
 Do not make them with weak hands even though you have the correct length.
 Note that you and your partner must agree on how strong your suit is.
-One suggested agreement is that a preempt promise at least a Queen in the suit if non-vulnerable, or a :term:`good suit` (two of top three honors or three of the top five, excluding QJT) if vulnerable.
+One suggested agreement is that a preempt promises at least a Queen in the suit if non-vulnerable, or a :term:`good suit` (two of top three honors or three of the top five, excluding QJT) if vulnerable.

 In third seat you can stretch a bit.
 Be careful not to preempt with too good a holding;